 It said a lot, but not enough; nobody knows what search engines are truly looking for in an itemized list fashion except the powers at be.
 Sometimes though, you can simply just be observant towards who and what shows up in search engine results and why.

 I picked a Google search everyone knows is probably competitive; Los Angeles plastic surgeon.
 The first four results in the organic section were what you see above.
 Notice anything about their URLs?
 If you don’t notice, here it goes; all have relevant keywords or phrases in them.
-‘Female-plastic-surgeon-los-angeles’ on the second results, if that isn’t URL tagging for SEO who knows what is, and guess what?
+‘Female-plastic-surgeon-los-angeles’ on the second result, if that isn’t URL tagging for SEO who knows what is, and guess what?
 It’s clearly helping them!
 Google even bolded them so the searcher can see.
 It’s pretty obvious Google cares about URL tags.
 Now, the important question is where do you draw the line?
 How much is too much?
 Here’s the short answer; we don’t know.

 The line in the sand